ADVERTISEMENT

 This fashion plate from 1872 features a beautiful, vibrant, and probably deadly emerald-green dress.
 Photo courtesy of the Metropolitan Museum of Art

-If you enjoyed this story and want to know more about the deadly green dye and other stories of the terrible things people did to themselves all in the name of fashion, including crinolines that catch fire, check out Alison Matthews David’s book Fashion Victims: The Dangers of Dress Past and Present (and if you wish I had stuck to writing about Donegal Tweed, there is a lovely article about Eddie Doherty—one of the last handweavers of Donegal Tweed—in the November/December 2011 issue of Handwoven).
+To learn more about the deadly green dye (and other terrible things people did to themselves in the name of fashion, including crinolines that catch fire), check out Alison Matthews David’s book Fashion Victims: The Dangers of Dress Past and Present (and if you wish I’d stuck to writing about Donegal Tweed, there is a lovely article about Eddie Doherty—one of the last handweavers of Donegal Tweed—in the November/December 2011 issue of Handwoven).

 ARTICLES FOR YOU